 We generally recognize premium on the date the contract is bound, even if the contract provides for an effective date prior to the date the contract is bound, thus preventing premature revenue recognition.
 The date the contract is bound is usually the date we are on risk for the policy.
-The date we are on risk is generally either the effective date of the contract if the slip is signed prior to the effective date of the contract.
-The signing of the reinsurance contract normally occurs after the date the slip is signed.
+The date we are on risk for the policy.
+The date we are on risk is generally either the effective date of the contract if the slip is signed prior to the effective date of the contract or the date the reinsurance slip is signed if that occurs after the effective date of the contract.
+The signing of the reinsurance contract normally occurs after the slip is signed.